iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> This app was supposed to be a tool to get us out of lockdown faster.
+Turns out it was just a publicity stunt by the Scottish Government.
+No point in having it draining my battery and slowing down my phone when we're not allowed go anywhere.<br> :date: __2021-05-29 09:26:48__

 > Tested positive unable to upload code given.
 No way to report that I could see that all my contacted people were warned.
 Nothing showed on my app.
 No advice was given.
 I did my duty but there is no evidence to me that the app is functioning.<br> :date: __2021-05-21 08:42:03__

 > Totally unclear whether it is doing anything<br> :date: __2021-05-20 23:53:37__